rizac/sdaas/README.md

 command line application in your terminal by typing `sdaas`.
 The application can compute the score(s) of a single miniSEED file, a directory of miniSEED files, or a FDSN url ([dataselect or station](https://www.fdsn.org/webservices/) url).

 **Type `sdaas --help` for details**

 **Examples**

-Compute scores from randomly selected segments of a givens station and channel (`-v` verbose)
+Compute scores from randomly selected segments of a given station and channel

 ```bash
 >>> sdaas "http://geofon.gfz-potsdam.de/fdsnws/station/1/query?net=GE&sta=EIL&cha=BH?&start=2019-01-01" -v